aquasecurity/kube-hunter/src/README.md

 ## Proving Vulnerabilities
 The process of proving vulnerabilities, is the base concept of the Active Hunting.
 To prove a vulnerability, create an `ActiveHunter` that is subscribed to the vulnerability, and inside of the `execute`, specify the `evidence` attribute of the event.
+*Note that you can specify the 'evidence' attribute without active hunting*